-In our setting, the individual with the median ownership share is the pivotal player.
+player.
 Assuming that the median voter receives a fraction of the profits which is lower than the population's average, we show how the distribution of income in each country relates to the choice of trade policy regime.
 We establish several interesting results.
-First, we find that the necessity to coordinate tariffs in customs unions leads the median voter to strategically delegate power to a more protectionist representative.5 This does not occur when a free trade area or an MFN regime is chosen, as no tariff coordination occurs and markets are segmented.
+First, we find that the necessity to coordinate tariffs in customs unions leads the median voter to strategically delegate power to a more protectionist representative.8 This does not occur when a free trade area or an MFN regime is chosen, as no tariff coordination occurs and markets are segmented.
+Second, we show that strategic delegation may lead customs unions to be welfare-dominated by free trade areas if the degree of income inequality is sufficiently low.9 Moreover, in our model, free trade areas raise the member's welfare relative to the MFN regime independently of the distribution of income, while customs unions decrease welfare relative to the MFN regime if the degree of income inequality is sufficiently small.